French Lentil Salad with Goat Cheese

 - Sprinkle the cheese and walnuts over the salad and serve warm or at room temperature.

 - Serve the salad warm or at room temperature.
-It keeps beautifully refrigerated for a day or two – just bring to room temperature before serving for the best flavor.
+It keeps beautifully refrigerated for up to 4 days.
+Bring the salad to room temperature before serving for the best flavor.

 Hey, I’m Karen